 The claim by this individual about the website was that they were making revenue from ads, and individuals should refrain from making complaints on the website because it will only increase their income.

 Now whilst it’s more than possible that the website might be earning a revenue from ads, it is an established and trusted website, and from experience I know that the revenue is used to maintain the website.

 In my opinion, this was a cheap and underhand way for the Davison Inventing representative to try and reduce the amount of complaints made online about this company.

-As mentioned earlier, our investigations also lead us to discover that there is possibly more than one instant of Davison Inventing online, and you have to question why that is?
+As mentioned earlier, our investigations also lead us to discover that there is possibly more than one instance of Davison Inventing online, and you have to question why that is.
 If a company is true to its word, and is not a scam, why would they need to re-invent themselves?
 I’ll leave you to decide for yourself.
 Here are the 2 suspects that we found (there could well be more):

 Now let’s pay closer attention to the actual products that have been developed and marketed by Davison, because that is the core of the business.
 We did notice a rather unusual way of describing products that they have created on their website…”have sold in” – see for yourself.

 We wondered what this actually means, and we reached the conclusion that if the product really was something that worked for the inventor, they would list it as “sold at”, “seen at”, or “buy now”.

 “Have sold in” suggests to us that it is no longer available, or at least not via those suppliers.
 That to us is not a good sign for a inventor with a potential product.